 As you begin to go on interviews, you'll rely on your network once more.
 You'll reach out to them to ask them what they know about certain employers.

 Every single time you speak to a friend or colleague about your job search, remind them of its confidential nature.

 It is very, very easy for people to forget that the whole world isn't supposed to know you're looking.

 You can, of course, reach out to target employers via phone, email or surface mail in your stealth job search.

 I don't recommend making overtures to target individuals via LinkedIn, unless you can guarantee that EVERY intermediate contact in the communication chain is a person you know well and trust.
 That isn't usually the case with LinkedIn, so err on the side of caution and pick up the phone, or send an old-fashioned surface mail letter when you can't be sure who sits between you and the person you seek to reach.

-Still, if your cubemate sidles up to you to say "So, my buddy Max called me to tell me you're interviewing at XYZ Corp and to ask about you - what's up?", be sure and thank Max for his (presumed!) kind words and to ask him to keep mum.
-If you get the job, you'll take him out to dinner - be sure you don't forget to make good!
+Still, if your cubemate sidles up to you to say "So, my buddy Max called me to tell me you're interviewing at XYZ Corp and to ask about you - what's up?" be sure and thank Max for his (presumed!) kind words, and ask him to keep mum.

 Tell him that if you get the job, you'll take him out to dinner.
 Be sure you make good on that promise!